 How does a UK ISBN work?
 Every book assigned with a UK ISBN is held on the Nielsen database.
 When a customer orders a book through a UK bookshop or library, a search of the ISBN in the database will bring up the book's bibliographic data, allowing the book to be ordered directly from the publisher or distributor.
 (When self-publishing, the individual author is the publisher and distributor, and therefore responsible for providing the book to whomever has ordered it.)

-.
-Registration is required and a reasonable amount of form-filling to go with it!
+How to obtain a UK ISBN.
+The quickest way is to buy an ISBN directly from the ISBN store.
+Registration is required, as well as a reasonable amount of form-filling!
 As at January 2020, a single ISBN costs £89.00.
 10 cost £164.00.
-A unique ISBN is required for each type of published media: paperback and e-book (so that's two for a start!)
-However, in order to register to buy an ISBN, the author has to provide a publishing name (imprint).
-This is worth consideration as it can be a trading name or a personal name.
+A unique ISBN is required for each type of published media, so a paperback and e-book requires two.
+In order to register to buy an ISBN, the author has to provide a publishing name (imprint).
+This can be a trading name or a personal name.